EASS-HIT-2022/ToDoList/README.md

 - Database is redis for highly performance
 - FastAPI for the backend CRUD based. (more info on the backend readme)
 - Streamlit neat interface for the frontline.
-- Docker-compose to fit together both of the services.
+- Docker-compose to fit together all of the services.
 - Backend unit tests.
 ------